 200 OK

-As you can see, many things are happening under the hood each time you navigate through a webpage.
+As you can see there are a lot of things happening under the hood each time you navigate through a webpage.

 HTTP and HTTPS

 What is really happening behind the scenes in each request?
-In the middle of the communication between the Clients (web browsers) and Servers (IP address), we have each request, and each request contains data, and one of the critical data is the protocol HTTP or HTTPS
+In the middle of the communication between the Clients (web browsers) and Servers (IP address) we have each request and each request contains data, and one of the important data is the protocol http or https

 Let's inspect URLs

 The HTTP protocol is just the way data is sent through the network.
-Therefore, it is unnecessary to go deeper into technical aspects because it is irrelevant.
+Is not necessary to go deeper in technical aspects, because it is not relevant at this point.
 Remember is just the protocol used to send data from Clients to Servers.

-A port is used by the Server to understand the type of protocol.
+A port is something used by the server to understand the type of protocol.
 This number tends to be static.
-For instance, for HTTP protocols, the port used by default is 80, and for HTTPS protocols, the default port is 443.
+For instance, for HTTP protocolos the port used by default is 80, and for HTTPs protocols the default port is 443.

 What does back-end mean?

-It is essential to be clear about these terms because beginners are confused.
-For example, all the technologies that involve the Client (web browsers) are called front-end tools and technologies.
-While all the technologies that affect the Server are called back-end tools and technologies.
+At this point it is important to be clear about these terms, because here is where beginners tend to confuse.
+All the technologies that involve the Client (web browsers) are called front-end tools and technologies.
+While all the technologies that involve the Server are called back-end tools and technologies.

-For this reason, front-end engineers pay more attention to design stuff, like colors, fonts, grids, usability, user experience, user interface, etc. While back-end engineers are more interested in Server stuff like cloud services, deploying code to production, saving data in databases, executing actions like Create, Read, Update or Delete resources, etc. So what's your preference here?
-Honestly, it depends on you!
-And here we're to help you understand the back-end tools and technologies a bit better.
+For this reason front-end engineers pay more attention to design stuff, like colors, fonts, grids, usability, user experience, user interface and so on.
+While back-end engineers are more interested in Server stuff like: cloud services, deploy code to production, save data in databases, execute actions like Create, Read, Update or Delete resources, and so on.
+What’s your preference here?
+Honestly it depends on you!
+And here we’re to help you understand a bit better the back-end tools and technologies.

 Thanks for reading!